Metaproteomics: Proteomics of microbial communities

-Metaproteomics and the Human Intestinal Microbiome
+Metaproteomics and the human intestinal microbiome

 Aside from the oral and vaginal microbiomes, several intestinal microbiome studies have used metaproteomic approaches.
 A 2020 study done by Long et al. has shown, using metaproteomic approaches, that colorectal cancer pathogenesis may be due to changes in the intestinal microbiome.
 Several proteins examined in this study were associated with iron intake and transport as well as oxidative stress, as high intestinal iron content and oxidative stress are indicative of colorectal cancer.

 Another study done in 2017 by Xiong et al. used metaproteomics along with metagenomics in analyzing gut microbiome changes during human development.
-Xiong et al. found that the infant gut microbiome may be initially populated with facultative anaerobes like Enterococcus and Klebsiella, and then later populated by obligate anaerobes like Clostridium, Bifidobacterium, and Bacteroides.
+Xiong et al. found that the infant gut microbiome may be initially populated with facultative anaerobes such as Enterococcus and Klebsiella, and then later populated by obligate anaerobes like Clostridium, Bifidobacterium, and Bacteroides.
 While the human gut microbiome shifted over time, microbial metabolic functions remained consistent, including carbohydrate, amino acid and nucleotide metabolism.

 A similar study done in 2017 by Maier et al. combined metaproteomics with metagenomics and metabolomics to show the effects of resistant starch on the human intestinal microbiome.
 After subjects consumed diets high in resistant starch, it was discovered that several microbial proteins were altered such as butyrate kinase, enoyl coenzyme A (enoyl-CoA) hydratase, phosphotransacetylase, adenylosuccinate synthase, adenine phosphoribosyltransferases, and guanine phosphoribosyltransferases.
 The human subjects experienced increases in colipase, pancreatic triglyceride lipase, bile salt-stimulated lipase abundance while also experiencing a decrease in α-amylase.
+Metaproteomics has also been used to understand the human-microbiome interactions that may underlie cardiovascular health.
+Using machine learning, a 2025 study by Yang et al. showed that human and microbial proteins could identify those at high-risk of cardiovascular disease in healthy and heart failure cohorts.
+These were proteins were primarily associated with intestinal inflammation and production of short-chain fatty acids.

 Overall, metaproteomics has gained immense popularity in human intestinal microbiome studies as it has led to important discoveries in the health field.

-Metaproteomics in Environmental Microbiome Studies
+Metaproteomics in environmental microbiome studies

 Metaproteomics has been especially useful in the identification of microbes involved in various biodegradation processes.
 A 2017 study done by Jia et al. has shown the application of metaproteomics in examining protein expression profiles of biofuel-producing microorganisms.
 According to this study, bacterial and archaeal proteins are involved in producing hydrogen and methane-derived biofuels.
 Bacterial proteins involved are ferredoxin-NADP reductase, acetate kinase, and NADH-quinone oxidoreductase found in the Firmicutes, Proteobacteria, Actinobacteria and Bacteroidetes taxa.
 These particular proteins are involved in carbohydrate, lipid, and amino acid metabolism.
 The archaeal proteins involved are acetyl-CoA decarboxylase and methyl-coenzyme M reductase found in Methanosarcina.
 These proteins participate in biochemical pathways involving acetic acid utilization, CO_{2} reduction, and methyl nutrient usage.